zamastyle/phantom_mhike/Format Block Loops.md

 ```
 As you are probably familiar, if these values are used conventionally in a format block like this:
 ```
-The device {0} with the address {1} owned by user {2} is doung bad stuff
+The device {0} with the address {1} owned by user {2} is doing bad stuff
 ```
-The output is less than desireable, and is more likely to generate confusion than immediate action:
+The output is less than desirable, and is more likely to generate confusion than immediate action:
 ```
-The device [WOPR,The Gibson,Quadra] with the address [1.1.1.1,2.2.2.2,3.3.3.3] owned by user [David,Eugene,Velociraptor] is doung bad stuff
+The device [WOPR,The Gibson,Quadra] with the address [1.1.1.1,2.2.2.2,3.3.3.3] owned by user [David,Eugene,Velociraptor] is doing bad stuff
 ```
 This message is not very useful, but it can be cleaned up %% formatting.

 If instead a format block like this is used:
 ```
 %%
-The device {0} with the address {1} owned by user {2} is doung bad stuff
+The device {0} with the address {1} owned by user {2} is doing bad stuff
 %%
 ```
 The output becomes much more human friendly:
 ```
-The device WOPR with the address 1.1.1.1 owned by user David is doung bad stuff The device The Gibson with the address 2.2.2.2 owned by user Eugene is doung bad stuff The device Quadra with the address 3.3.3.3 owned by user Velociraptor is doung bad stuff
+The device WOPR with the address 1.1.1.1 owned by user David is doing bad stuff The device The Gibson with the address 2.2.2.2 owned by user Eugene is doing bad stuff The device Quadra with the address 3.3.3.3 owned by user Velociraptor is doing bad stuff
 ```
 In order for this type of format block to work properly, a few requirements need to be met:
 - Each of the variables to substitute in must have the same number of values.